internetstandards/Internet.nl/documentation/Docker-deployment.md

 When things don't seem to be working as expected and the logs don't give clear indications of the cause the first thing to do is check the status of the running containers:

-    env -i docker compose --project-name=internetnl-prod  ps
+    env -i docker compose --project-name=internetnl-prod  ps -a

-There should be no containers with `STATUS` of `unhealthy`.
+Containers should have a `STATUS` of `Up` and there should be no containers with `unhealthy`.
+The `db-migrate` service having status `Exited (0)` is expected.
+Containers with a short uptime (seconds/minutes) might indicate it restarted recently due to an error.

 It might be possible not all containers that should be running are running.
 To have Docker Compose check the running instance and bring up any missing components run: